Cozy Peach Kitchen

 • ×

-This easy potato skillet breakfast is packed with nutrients for post-workout fuel that will power you through your day.
-With a little prep and a cast iron pan you can have a plant based breakfast prepped for the entire week.
+This easy potato skillet breakfast is packed with nutrients that will power you through your day.
+With a little prep and a cast iron skillet, you can have a vegan breakfast prepped for the entire week.

 Aerial view of potato breakfast skillet in cast iron pan with a serving on a plate.